finos/rune-dsl/documentation/rosetta-modelling-component.md

 A *data type* describes a logical concept of the business domain being modelled - also sometimes referred to as an *entity*, *object* or *class*.
 It is specified through a set of *attributes* defining the granular elements composing that concept - also sometimes referred to as *fields*.

-Those model-specific data types are often referred to as *complex types* by contrast with the basic types.
+Those model-specific data types are sometimes referred to as *complex types* by contrast with the basic types.

 #### Syntax